 Not to mention, a payment plan allows you to have more visibility into your cash flow, so you can manage revenue cycles and achieve better financial health for your practice.

-How to Increase the Effectiveness of Patient Payment Plans
+How to Increase the Effectiveness of a Patient Payment Plan

-To implement patient payment plans cost-efficiently, you should standardize the payment solutions so you can simplify the patient experience, streamline operations, and reduce errors.
+To implement a patient payment plan cost-efficiently, you should standardize the payment solutions so you can simplify the patient experience, streamline operations, and reduce errors.

 Because most consumers are used to paying bills and managing their relationships with services providers digitally, you should allow patients to process their payments via an online patient portal.